CiscoDevNet/intersight-powershell-utils/os-discovery-agent-windows/README.md

 _functions.ps1_ - Helper functions from original OS Discovery Tool used to gather local host inventory

-_agent.ps1_  - Creates host-inv.yaml file and writes it to the IMC via IPMI
+_agent.ps1_  - Using functions.ps1 it creates host-inv.yaml file and writes it to the IMC via IPMI

 ![Example Image](Readme-example.png)